NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 For the various NuGet clients, the private feed provider itself is responsible for authentication.
 All NuGet clients have extensibility methods to support this.
 These are either a Visual Studio extension or a plugin that can communicate with NuGet to retrieve credentials.

 ### Visual Studio

 In Visual Studio, NuGet exposes an interface that feed providers can implement and provide to their customers.
 For more details, please refer to the documentation on [how to create a Visual Studio credential provider](../reference/extensibility/NuGet-Credential-Providers-for-Visual-Studio.md).

 #### Available NuGet credential providers for Visual Studio

-There is a credential provider built into the Visual Studio NuGet extension to support Visual Studio Team Services.
+There is a credential provider built into the Visual Studio to support Azure DevOps.

 Available plug-in credential providers include: